TestCentric/tc-lite/README.md

 * `[TestCaseSource]` is used only on parameterized test methods and provides a level of indirection.
 It is similar in concept to _NUnit's_ attribute of the same name but is expected to differ in specific details as implementation proceeds.
 Specifically, it may require use of a separate class from the fixture class itself as the data source, since the source lifetime may be longer than that of the fixture.

+* `[Combinatorial]` is used on parameterized test methods, when the data for the arguments is provided individually rather than as test cases.
+The attribute generates test cases using every possible combination of the individual argument values.
+The `CombinatorialAttribute` is actually optional.
+If __any__ of the parameters for the test method is decorated with an attribute for generating values, then `[Combinatorial]` is assumed.

+* For use with `[Combinatorial]` (explicit or implied), the following attributes may be applied to method parameters for generating individual arguments.

+  * `[Values]` allows explicitly including argument values.
+  * `[Range]` allows specifying a numeric range of values.
+  * `[Random]` allows for generating random values.

-* The `[TestFixture]` is required for generic or parameterized fixtures, for which it provides the constructor and/or Type arguments.
+* The `[TestFixture]` attribute is required for generic or parameterized fixtures, for which it provides the constructor and/or Type arguments.
 It is optional for non-generic, non-parameterized fixtures, which are recognized simply by the fact that they contain tests.

 * `[TestFixtureSource]` is only used on parameterized or generic fixtures and provides a level of indirection analogous to what `[TestCaseSource]` does for methods.